microsoft/Megatron-DeepSpeed/examples/README.md

 ### MoE

-Please see the ```MoE``` folder for different training recipes and scripts for Mixture-of-expert based models.
+Please see the ```MoE``` folder for different training recipes and scripts for Mixture-of-expert based models and dense models.
+These recipes are for GPT-style NLG models.

 ### Curriculum Learning

 Curriculum learning recipes are in the ```curriculum_learning``` folder.
 Please refer to the detailed tutorials linked inside.
+These recipes are for GPT-style NLG models.

 ### Model Compression

 The ```compression``` folder includes examples about layer reduction for task-agnostic compression.
 Please refer to [this tutorial](https://www.deepspeed.ai/tutorials/model-compression/#11-layer-reduction) about the DeepSpeed Model Compression Library.
+These recipes are for GPT-style NLG models.

 ### BERT example

-The ```bert_with_pile``` folder includes examples about BERT pre-training (using the public Pile data or user's own data) with DeepSpeed integration.
+The ```bert_with_pile``` folder includes examples about BERT-style model pre-training (using the public Pile data or user's own data) with DeepSpeed integration.
 Please refer to the readme in the folder for tutorial.